-'Covid Class' graduates from Lely High School
+'COVID Class' graduates from Lely High School

 Students awarded their diplomas are walking through their high school halls one last time.
-The students also went through more than their typical high school experience.
+They also went through more than their typical high school experience.

 Students were not alone in their struggles.
 For teachers, online teaching was not easy.